makrai/notes/demszky-23-llm-psycho.md

 ## How to evaluate LLMs

-* leading questions to goad it into saying something problematic 37,38
+* leading questions to goad it [beleszekál] into saying something problematic 37,38
 * GPT models could
   * pass the Bar Exam (which certifies US lawyers)
   * ace the Graduate Record Examination